 Water polo caps are made out of a variety of materials, from Lycra to plastic.
 Because they are made of soft fabrics, over time their exposure to water, chlorine, sunlight, and the rigors of a water polo game can wear them out.
 This guide includes easy-to-follow tips on how to extend the life of water polo caps.

 Rinse Water Polo Caps Off

 Few water polo teams regularly rinse off their water polo caps, but if there is a handy faucet or outdoor shower, it is not a bad idea.
-Washing caps off with cold water immediately after use will remove chlorine buildup.
+Washing caps off with cold water immediately after use removes chlorine buildup.

 Dry Water Polo Caps Out